cosmos/ibc/ibc/3_IBC_TERMINOLOGY.md

 ### Handler

-An IBC *handler* is the module or subcomponent within the state machine of a ledger responsible for implementing the IBC specification by "handling" datagrams, performing the appropriate checks, proof verifications, and/or storage alterations, and routing valid packets to other parts of the state machine, as defined by the application-layer semantics.
+An IBC *handler* is the module or sub-component within the state machine of a ledger responsible for implementing the IBC specification by "handling" datagrams, performing the appropriate checks, proof verifications, and/or storage alterations, and routing valid packets to other parts of the state machine, as defined by the application-layer semantics.

 ### Datagram

 A *datagram* is an opaque bytestring transmitted over some physical network, and handled by the top-level IBC handler implemented in the ledger's state machine.
 In some implementations, the datagram may be a field in a ledger-specific transaction or message data structure which also contains other information (e.g. a fee for spam prevention, nonce for replay prevention, type identifier to route to the IBC handler, etc.).
-All IBC subprotocols (such as opening a connection, creating a channel, sending a packet) are defined in terms of sets of datagrams and protocols for handling them.
+All IBC sub-protocols (such as opening a connection, creating a channel, sending a packet) are defined in terms of sets of datagrams and protocols for handling them.

 ### Connection